 If a power outage occurs:

-- Call your local electric cooperative to report the outage – don’t assume that your neighbor has already called it in.
-The outage may be isolated to your home only.
-Even if it’s widespread, the more calls we receive, the easier it is to identify the issue and determine the extent of the outage.
+- Call your local electric cooperative to report your outage – even if you think a neighbor has already called it in.
+The more calls received, the easier it is to identify the issue and determine the extent of the outage.

-- Turn off the stove, oven and other appliances (except the refrigerator and freezer, unless they’re empty) to prevent heavy startup loads that could cause secondary blackouts when power is restored.
+- Turn off the stove, oven and other appliances (except refrigerators and freezers with food) to prevent heavy startup loads that could cause secondary blackouts when power is restored.

 - Unplug sensitive electronic equipment such as computers, TVs and other home entertainment equipment to avoid damage to them when power is restored.

-- Leave one light turned on, so you’ll know when the power is restored.
+- Leave a light turned on so you’ll know when the power is restored.